1. How to join the Sacco?

 - Deposits in the SACCO

 - Collaterals (i.e Title Deed)

 5. What is the role of a guarantor?

 Guarantors are jointly and severally liable for the repayment of a loan in the event of the borrower’s default.

-7. Can one clear a loan in full before repayment is over?
+11. Can one clear a loan in full before repayment is due?

-Yes, that is allowed and does not attract early clearance charge.
+Yes, that is allowed and does not attract an early clearance charge.